 What’s in it for me, anyway?

 Chances are you don’t sell physical goods in a local supermarket.
 Even if you do, sending in a whispering lady to each one of those would be costly and suspicious.
-But here’re some fun facts:
+But that doesn't mean you can't do social selling.
+Here’re some fun statistics:

 - For in-store purchases, 81% of consumers research their options online before going to a store.
 (Source)